-The bill amends Section 27-18.9-5 of the General Laws to introduce new procedural requirements for insurers regarding benefit determinations and utilization reviews.
-It establishes a new section on step therapy exceptions, which mandates that insurers grant immediate coverage for prescribed treatments under specific circumstances, including when a step therapy protocol is contraindicated, ineffective, or would delay necessary care.
-Insurers are required to create a clear process for healthcare professionals to submit exception requests online and must approve or deny these requests within specified timeframes.
-If no determination is made within these timeframes, the request is presumed granted.
-Additionally, the bill ensures that individuals reviewing exception requests are healthcare professionals with relevant expertise.
+The bill amends Section 27-18.9-5 of the General Laws to introduce new procedural requirements for insurers concerning benefit determinations and utilization reviews.
+It establishes a new section on step therapy exceptions, which requires insurers to grant immediate coverage exceptions when specific conditions are met, such as when a prescribed treatment is contraindicated, has been ineffective, or will disrupt a patient's current effective drug regimen.
+Insurers must also create a clear and accessible process for healthcare professionals to submit exception requests online and must approve or deny these requests within specified time frames.
+If no determination is made within these time frames, the request is presumed granted.
+Additionally, individuals reviewing exception requests must be healthcare professionals with relevant expertise.

-The bill also amends Section 42-14.5-3 to enhance the powers and duties of the health insurance commissioner, granting oversight and enforcement authority over the requirements of this chapter.
-This includes the ability to require disclosure of information, clarify appeals procedures, limit step therapy protocol use, and impose penalties for noncompliance.
-The commissioner is tasked with ensuring the delivery of medically necessary care and will have the authority to analyze the use of step therapy protocols to prevent delays in care.
-The act takes effect upon passage.
+The bill also amends Section 42-14.5-3 to enhance the powers and duties of the health insurance commissioner, granting oversight and enforcement authority over the new requirements.
+The commissioner is empowered to require disclosure of information, clarify appeals procedures, limit the use of step therapy protocols, and impose penalties for noncompliance.
+Overall, the bill aims to improve the process for obtaining necessary medical care and ensure compliance with the new regulations.

 Statutes affected: